Srilekya07/CNN-Plastic-Waste-Classification/README.md

 ## Week-1 Update:
   - Imported all necessary libraries and frameworks.
   - Configured the project environment.
-  ○ Explored the dataset structure.
+  - Explored the dataset structure.

+## Week-2 Upadate:
+  - Set Up Data Generators.
+  - Build the CNN Model.
+  - Train the Model.